royk/falcon/README.md

 ### Sequencer

 These rows of buttons indicates which notes in the melody are forced to play.
 This overrides "OffChance".
 For example, you can fix which notes play by turning OffChance to 20 (all notes are off), and turning off some notes in the sequencer (which overrides OffChance).
 The Sequencer will dynamically disable buttons representing notes outside the melody length.

-### Rec, Replay

-Clicking "Rec" will start a recording of the played melody.
-You can modify all controls during recording to store a specific melody or a jam.
-Note that there is a limit to the length of the recording and it will turn itself off when that limit is reached.
-Recording will start at the next "Note on" event after clicking, and will stop at the next "Note off" event when Rec is clicked again.

-Replay will play the stored recorded melody.
-Just like "Rec", it starts and stops at the adjacent note on and note off events respectively.

-Recording and Replay produce console message for your convenience.

-### Load, Save

-These buttons allow you to save your recording, and load them for later replay.
-The recording is saved in a JSON format for easy modificaton.
-In the JSON, numbers entities represent "Wait", where 1 equals 1 beat (so for example, a 1/4th note will equal 0.25).

 ----------------------------------------------